erlacla/cse212-final/1-stacks.md

     return s.join(stack)

-print("Welcome to 'Bad to Good'") text = input("Type a sentance with the word 'bad' used several times to create a bad senario:")
+print("Welcome to 'Bad to Good'") text = input("Type a sentence with the word 'bad' used several times to create a bad scenario:")

 print(bad_to_good(text))
 ```

 The program first creates an empty stack.
-Then it goes through each word in the inputted sentance and checks if the word is 'bad'.
-If it is it appends the word 'good' in it's place.
+Then it goes through each word in the inputted sentence and checks if the word is 'bad'.
+If it is it appends the word 'good' in its place.
 If the word is not 'bad', it appends the original word to the stack.
-Then we join the words back together to display the revised sentance.
+Then we join the words back together to display the revised sentence.
 Here is an example of the program in action:

 ![Alternate Text to Display](images/example_program.png)